flexera-public/policy_templates/cost/azure/savings_plan/utilization/README.md

 ## What It Does

-This Policy Template leverages the Azure Billing API ([Savings Plans By Savings Plan Order](https://learn.microsoft.com/en-us/rest/api/billing/savings-plans/list-by-savings-plan-order?view=rest-billing-2024-04-01&tabs=HTTP)).
+This Policy Template leverages the Azure Billing API ([Savings Plans By Savings Plan Order](https://learn.microsoft.com/en-us/rest/api/billing/savings-plans/list-by-savings-plan-order?view=rest-billing-2024-04-01&tabs=HTTP)) to report on Savings Plan utilization.
 It will notify only if utilization of a Savings Plan falls below the value specified in the `Maximum Savings Plan Utilization Threshold` field.
 It examines the Savings Plan utilization for the prior 1 day, 7 days or 30 days in making this determination.

 ## Input Parameters